When Stress Meets the Gut: How PTSD Shapes IBS Symptoms Through the Brain–Gut Axis

 Understanding Impacts of Stress and Trauma on IBS

-While acute (short-lived) stress is unlikely to cause lasting harm, chronic stress (persisting over long periods) places continuous strain on physiological systems, increasing disease risk, immune dysregulation, and health-damaging behaviors.
-Trauma is defined as the exposure to stressful events that involve death, serious injury, or sexual violence, which can lead to Post-Traumatic Stress Disorder (PTSD), a mental health condition resulting from exposure to traumatic events that creates intense feelings of fear, helplessness, or horror.
+chronic stress (persisting over long periods) places continuous strain on physiological systems, increasing the risk of disease, immune dysregulation, and health-damaging behaviors.
+Trauma is defined as the exposure to stressful events that involve death, serious injury, or sexual violence,

 Common Manifestations: Bloating, Cramping, and Stress-Induced Flare-ups